Version as adopted by the IndustriALL Congress on 14 September 2021

-(i) Constituting sections.
+(i) Constituting sectors.

 (j) Dissolving IndustriALL.

-(k) Modifying Statutes of IndustriALL.
+(k) Modifying the Statutes of IndustriALL.

-All Congress decisions will be taken by a simple majority of votes cast by affiliated unions present or represented at Congress, with the exception of decisions under points (j) and (k) which require a majority of at least two thirds of the total number of votes cast by affiliated unions present or represented at Congress, and under point (l) which requires a majority of at least three quarters of the total number of votes cast by affiliated unions present or represented at Congress.
+All Congress decisions will be taken by a simple majority of votes cast by affiliated unions present or represented at Congress, with the exception of decisions under points (j) and (k) which require a majority of at least two thirds of the total number of votes cast by affiliated unions present or represented at Congress, and under point (l), which requires a majority of at least three quarters of the total number of votes cast by affiliated unions present or represented at Congress.